GiantTreeLP/emoji-auto-encoder/README.md

 This repository contains an already pretrained model for web use.
 You can use it as-is without training by hosting the `www` directory on a web server.

+To test the shipped model, just [follow this link](https://gianttreelp.github.io/emoji-auto-encoder/www/).

 ## Installation

 1. Clone this repository.